chinapedia/wikipedia.abstract.en/Page/Cnidaria.md

 Locomotion

-Chrysaora_quinquecirrha-Sea_nettle_(jellyfish).ogg'')]] Medusae swim by a form of jet propulsion: muscles, especially inside the rim of the bell, squeeze water out of the cavity inside the bell, and the springiness of the mesoglea powers the recovery stroke.
+'')]] Medusae swim by a form of jet propulsion: muscles, especially inside the rim of the bell, squeeze water out of the cavity inside the bell, and the springiness of the mesoglea powers the recovery stroke.
 Since the tissue layers are very thin, they provide too little power to swim against currents and just enough to control movement within currents.[48]

 Hydras and some sea anemones can move slowly over rocks and sea or stream beds by various means: creeping like snails, crawling like inchworms, or by somersaulting.
 A few can swim clumsily by waggling their bases.[49]